 Usually, the proposal can become with revision the first chapter of the thesis.
-A thesis is expected to be a well-written, original, piece of work which states a problem, explores how it has been treated in the literature, states one or more hypotheses, indicates the data or information that will be used to confirm/disconfirm the hypotheses, contains one or more chapters which explain the findings of the analysis, and one or more chapters which draw conclusions from the study.
+A thesis is a well-written, original, piece of work that states a problem; explores how it has been treated in the literature; states one or more hypotheses; indicates the data or information that will be used to confirm/disconfirm the hypotheses; and contains one or more chapters that explain the analysis findings, and one or more chapters that draw study conclusions.